yoonjin67/deltaedit/README.md

 ### Who do I talk to? ###
 * yoonjin671@protonmail.ch
-Age:17/Has little time to fix bugs.
+Age:18/Has little time to fix bugs.
 Doing my best!
 ### Windows Support ###
-There is no Python3 Gtk+ 3 support for Windows.
+There is no latest Python3 Gtk+ 3 support for Windows.
-I can't compile it for Windows yet.